marioban/AISI-API/README.md

 ## Branches

 - **main**: Contains the basic API with CRUD operations for product management.
-- **secure-coding**: Includes additional features such as JWT authentication, serialization, and updates for scanning with ZAP, Burp Suite, and SonarQube.
+- **secure-coding**: Includes additional features such as JWT authentication, serialization, and updates for scanning with ZAP, and SonarQube.

 ## Features